rodhilton/jasome/README.md

 would achieve if analyzing the data with a metrics engine that relies on proper compilation.
 When a java class is syntactically invalid and would not compile, Jasome will either skip the offending methods or classes, or skip the file entirely but continue processing the remaining files.
+In other words, there are definitely ways someone can manipulate their code to intentionally change the measurements for metrics, but by and large on a normal project Jasome will be accurate.

 ## Metrics